Useful Learning Experiences: A Qualitative Study of Corporate Training in Brazilian Software Engineering: Introduction

 The study offers five main contributions:

-\begin{enumerate} \item Qualitative empirical evidence on the types of learning experiences valued by software engineering professionals in Brazil, grounded in their own narratives. \item Five thematic categories of useful learning and one emergent observation, revealing the co-existence of technical, academic, social, and self-directed dimensions. \item Evidence, through both thematic and co-occurrence analyses, that formal academic education and practical learning are perceived as complementary rather than competing. \item Converging frequency and co-occurrence evidence that continuous technical updating and its practical application are perceived as inseparable, corroborating the imperative of lifelong learning in the field. \item An emergent voice of skepticism toward corporate training, pointing to tensions between organizational and individual learning agendas. \end{enumerate}
+\begin{enumerate} \item Qualitative empirical evidence on the types of learning experiences valued by software engineering professionals in Brazil, grounded in their own narratives. \item Five thematic categories of useful learning and one emergent observation, revealing the co-existence of technical, academic, social, and self-directed dimensions. \item Evidence, through both thematic and co-occurrence analyses, suggesting that professionals tend to perceive formal academic education and practical learning as complementary layers rather than competing alternatives, a reading we advance as a hypothesis for future testing. \item Converging frequency and co-occurrence evidence that continuous technical updating and its practical application are perceived as inseparable, corroborating the imperative of lifelong learning in the field. \item An emergent voice of skepticism toward corporate training, pointing to tensions between organizational and individual learning agendas. \end{enumerate}

 The remainder of this article is organized as follows: Section~2 presents the theoretical framework and related work; Section~3 describes the methodology; Section~4 presents the results; Section~5 discusses the findings; Section~6 addresses limitations; and Section~7 concludes.